likle/cwalk/docs/reference/cwk_path_get_dirname.md

 ---
 title: cwk_path_get_dirname
-description: Gets the dirname from a file path.
+description: Gets the dirname of a file path.
 ---

 _(since v1.0.0)_
-Gets the dirname from a file path.
+Gets the dirname of a file path.

 ## Description
 ```c